Structural Design Patterns

 The Problem – Payment Gateway Integration

-You have a checkout system that expects all payment gateways to expose a pay(amount)
+You have a checkout system that expects all payment gateways to expose a pay(amount) method.

 However, a third-party service like OldPay or LegacyPayService exposes a completely different interface: